v-fearam/msbuild-examples/rest-api-client-generation/README.md

 What if we want to allow Rest Api Client Code Generation if only if we don't use absolute Windows path as input?
 Or What if we need to calculate in some way where is the executable dynamically?.
 When there is any situation where we need execute some code to do extra work, the [MSBuild Tool Task](https://docs.microsoft.com/dotnet/api/microsoft.build.utilities.tooltask) is the best solution.
 This is an abstract class derivated from MSBuild Task, we need to define a concrete subclass (_We will need to create a Custom MSBuild Task_).
 It is prepare for command execution and allows us to introduce code during the process.

-We are going to generate a Custom Task derivated from [MSBuild Tool Task](https://docs.microsoft.com/dotnet/api/microsoft.build.utilities.tooltask) which will generate a Rest API client but it will fail if we try to reference the spec on using a http address.
+We are going to generate a Custom Task derivated from [MSBuild Tool Task](https://docs.microsoft.com/dotnet/api/microsoft.build.utilities.tooltask) which will generate a Rest API client but it will fail if we try to reference the OpenApi spec using a http address.
 NSwag supports a http address as OpenApi spec input, but we don't want to allow that.
 It is recommended read about [Custom task code generation](../custom-task-code-generation/) first, that article contains useful information about Custom Task creation.

 The complete code version is in this PetReaderToolTaskExample folder, you can download and take a look.
 Anyway, we are going to go through step by step and explain some concept on the way.